bhauman/devcards/README.md

 ## Devcards without Figwheel

-Figwheel does some magic so that devcards can be included or excluded from your code easily.
-You can certainly use Devcards without figwheel, but there are three things that you will need to do.
+Figwheel does some magic so that Devcards can be included or excluded from your code easily.
+You can certainly use Devcards without Figwheel, but there are three things that you will need to do.

 #### You need to specify `:devcards true` **in the build-options** of your ClojureScript build